akveo/react-native-ui-kitten/docs/src/articles/guides/icon-packages.md

 <div class="note note-info">
   <div class="note-title">NOTE</div>
   <div class="note-body">
   You might not be interested in this guide, if you have initialized the app using UI Kitten template since it already includes Eva Icons.
+Anyway, if you want to know how to use 3rd party icon packages like `react-native-vector-icons`, use this guide to make it work in your app.
   </div>
 </div>